Last updated: February 2022, reviewed by NAMMCO’s Scientific Committee

 Eastern Hudson Bay

 Easter Hudson Bay belugas are genetically different from Western Hudson Bay belugas (Brennin et al. 1997, Brown-Gladden et al. 1997, de March & Postma 2003).
-They spend the summer mainly in coastal waters extends from Kujjuarapik to Inukjuak, but they can also be found in offshore waters (Smith & Hammill 1986, Kingsley 2000, Gosselin et al. 2002).
+They spend the summer mainly in coastal waters extending from Kujjuarapik to Inukjuak, but they can also utilise offshore waters (Smith & Hammill 1986, Kingsley 2000, Gosselin et al. 2002).